rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscMutationMisc.md

 - There is a single argument of type DeleteIntelFeedInput.
 - Returns System.String.
 ### deletevolumegroupmount
-Requst to delete a mount
+Request to delete a mount

 Supported in v5.0+
 Create a request to delete a mount.
 If there are volumes mounted on a target host, this will use best-effort to unmount those volumes from the host, and proceed to unmount storage on Rubrik.